 Is your residence hall furniture made from wood?
+And more specifically, do you have FSC certified furniture?

 In addition to lasting longer than any other kind of residence hall furniture, wood gives you some extraordinary benefits.